vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

     return a < b ? b : a;
 }
 ```
-Its a pretty simple choice there but it does mean that if you call max with constant values it is explicitly calculated at compile time and not at runtime.
+Its a pretty simple choice there but it does mean that if you call `max` with constant values it is explicitly calculated at compile time and not at runtime.
 - Another good exmple is converting units like
 ```
 const float rupee = dollarToRupee( 9.4 );
 ```
-Here you can use `constexpr`
+Here you can use `constexpr`.

 ### References